-If making your own crust, roll out on a floured surface the pie crust in the bottom of a pie pan.
-Put the pie plate in the fridge while completing the filling.
+- If making your own crust, roll out on a floured surface the pie crust in the bottom of a pie pan.
+Put the pie pan in the fridge while completing the filling.

-To make the filling, put sliced strawberries, blueberries, sugar, vanilla, salt, lemon zest and lemon juice in a large bowl and toss to combine.
-Leave bowl sit at room temperature to macerate the berries for a minimum of 30 minutes and up to an hour.
+- To make the filling, put sliced strawberries, blueberries, sugar, vanilla, salt, lemon zest and lemon juice in a large bowl and toss to combine.
+Leave bowl sit at room temperature to macerate the berries for 15-30 minutes.

 - After macerating, add the flour to the bowl and toss to combine.

 - To make the crumb topping, whisk together the brown sugar, white sugar, flour, oats and salt.
 Add the room temperature butter, and ideally with your clean hands (alternatively, a formix the butter in with the dry ingredients, pushing the butter into the dry ingredients to form a crumbly mixture.

 - Put roughly half the filling into the pie pan.
 Dot with tiny pieces of the tablespoon of butter.
 Place the rest of the filling on top and make sure it is evenly distributed.
 Take the crumb mixture and gent;y mound on top of the berries, gently pushing it to hold.
 Get as much on there as you can.
 Put the pie on a cookie sheet - this pie is exceptionally juicy so trust me, DON'T FORGET the cookie sheet.

 - Bake at 400 on the bottom rack of the oven for about 1 hour or 75 minutes.
 The filling should be bubbly and all the juices should be flowing out the sides and the crumb topping should be browned nicely.